mvlabat/mvlabat.github.io/content/2020-03-02_winter-update/index.md

 then [made it a bit more complex](https://github.com/amethyst/grumpy_visitors/commit/a292da3e44d6f328d40135e2068bc78b1217dc0c) and finally implemented a new `RenderGroup` and [drew a missile](https://github.com/amethyst/grumpy_visitors/commit/0d0f1929c468b1762b15a19706bcaffd16ff6030).

-The code won't contain the full history of iterations though, luckily I shot some of them on a screen.. capture.. thing.
+The code won't contain the full history of iterations though, but luckily I shot some of them on a screen.. capture.. thing.

 **Beware!!
 I'm an evil man who doesn't stop the radio before recording.**